InfinitePeripherals/QPayTest/docs/getting-started/ios.md

 let transaction = try self.pEngine!.buildTransaction(invoice: invoice)
                         // The transaction is of type Sale .sale()
-                        // The total amount of for all invoices .amount(1.00, currency: .USD)
+                        // The total amount of for the transaction.
+This is the amount that will be taken out from the card.
+                        .amount(1.00, currency: .USD)
                         // A unique reference to the transaction.
 This cannot be reused.
                         .reference("A reference to this transaction")